 What is living religion?
 We're so glad you asked!

-This way of understanding religion and spirituality relies on methods that are called ethnography.
-Very simply, ethnography is the study of people in their own environments—“in the field,” ethnographers would say—through empirical methods such as observation, interviewing, and photographing or creating videos.
-This gives us detailed, first-hand accounts about how ordinary people practice religion and spirituality in local communities around the Santa Clara University campus.
-It also gives us a sense of how our students—young adults—experience the local religious and spiritual landscape, as well as its diverse inhabitants.
+This way of understanding religion and spirituality often relies on methods that are called ethnography.
+Very simply, ethnography is the study of people in their own environments—“in the field,” ethnographers would say—through methods such as direct observation, interviewing, photographing, or creating videos.
+This allows us to collect detailed, first-hand accounts about how ordinary people practice religion and spirituality in local communities around the Santa Clara University campus.
+It also gives us a sense of how students—young adults—experience the local religious and spiritual landscape and its diverse inhabitants.
 Throughout the Living Religion Collaborative website, you’ll find examples of students’ ethnographic fieldwork on living religion in Northern California.